jumblexacm/jumble-bot/README.md

 1. Duplicate a post's MongoDB document
     - This ensures the new MongoDB document has the correct field names
     - Preferably choose a post by the same org
-        - Otherwise, [@kirmar](https://github.com/kirmar) doesn't know how to get the URL of the org's avatar / profile picture
+        - Otherwise, you'll need to use a default Discord avatar because [@kirmar](https://github.com/kirmar) doesn't know how to get the URL of an org's avatar / profile picture
     - If the post is by a different org, update the org fields
         - Copy the Discord message's webhook ID into `org_id`
             - Right-click the org's name